 Let’s take a closer look at how one of the detection techniques described above (Detecting DNS Tunneling) could be improved and automated with machine learning-based techniques.

 Because DNS network traffic isn’t generally blocked by firewall policies it has become an attractive channel for sending unauthorized or malicious communication—essentially tunneling under an organization’s existing security defenses.
 There are many examples of malware, such as the Framework POS malware that use this technique to infiltrate valuable data such as credit card numbers.
+POS malware often look for vulnerabilities to enter the system.

 The security analysis tools with machine learning tool can be configured to analyze DNS logs.
 It means the machine learning engine is instructed to create maintain a baseline of subdomain.
 Once it learns the baseline, it automatically analyzes newly received DNS log data and flags abnormal behavior.